 - Recycle rubbish by sorting it out into the correct bins/places, e.g. used batteries, paper, plastic, create a compost bin etc.

 Following this research, I was really looking forward to meeting Helen!
 On Thursday 23rd September 2021, Helen visited our school with a powerful presentation and discussion, with the Upper KS2 children, initially encouraging the children and staff to think about where all our rubbish goes.
-Helen explained who she was and the 'Green Heart Collective', which is in the Team Valley, dedicated to reducing waste to landfill by providing an attractive and sustainable alternative to buying new.
+Helen explained who she was and the 'Green Heart Collective', which is on Gateshead High Street, dedicated to reducing waste to landfill by providing an attractive and sustainable alternative to buying new.
 The children thought about what they could do with preloved clothing and other items, for example, repair, re-wear, reuse - swap or donate or to sell them.

 The UKS2 children really enjoyed their workshops with Helen, where they discussed the reasons for persuading people to buy nothing new and how shopping preloved clothes could make a world of difference!
 The variety of posters to explain this message was wonderful!